 Sleep when the baby sleeps!
 They say!

 Sleep when the baby sleeps!
 People say.
-When I did that, it was like I don’t have time for anything; literally struggled to make ends meet.
-I was exhausted in the morning and found it impossible to wake up before my husband left for office.
+When I did that, it was like I don’t have time for anything.
+I struggled to make ends meet, and was exhausted by the morning.
+I found it impossible to wake up before my husband left for office.
 Both my son and I were missing breakfast.
 His eating schedule was a total mess.

 I knew this had to stop.
 But didn’t know how to.